Frequently Asked Questions &

 We issue I-20s to international students who are seeking an F-1 visa.

-We offer our 4-to-12 week programs, which you can continue to enroll in and advance (from Beginning to Advanced/TOEFL).
+We offer our 3 or 4-to-11 week programs, which you can continue to enroll in and advance (from Beginning to Advanced/TOEFL).

 However, according to ACCET regulation, international students can study ESL/TOEFL for up to 3 years in duration in any language school.

-Let us know you would like to obtain a Transfer Verification Form and the list of the documents needed for you to transfer to California Language School.
+You can obtain the Transfer Verification Form and the list of the documents needed for you to transfer to California Language School at our Application & Transfer forms section on our website here.

 Our typical class size is fifteen students.
 We don’t let the classes get too big, so that the teacher can focus on each student’s needs more.